vxcamiloxv/offlineimap-notify/README.md

 # offlineimap-notify

+The default branch is now [main](https://framagit.org/distopico/offlineimap-notify). check it to see the most recent changes

 Wrapper for add notification sending to OfflineIMAP.

 Run OfflineIMAP after adding notification sending to its UIs.
 When an account